We offer a project management service for home renovations and this comes in three levels:

 Project management fees

 As a guide, our full project management fees are typically 10-15% of the total price of the project.
-We then offer two main levels of consultancy: one which amounts to around £440 per month plus VAT (based on 1 site visit per week), and a second which amounts to £240 per month plus VAT (based on 1 hour per week telephone and email support).
+We then offer two levels of consultancy: one which amounts to around £440 per month plus VAT (based on 1 site visit per week), and a second which amounts to £240 per month plus VAT (based on 1 hour per week telephone and email support).
 Any time over and above these consultancy periods would be charged at £60 per hour plus VAT.